 For more information, or to subscribe to or unsubscribe from the email list for Next Generations Group monthly email announcements, please contact Diana Lindemann, Next Generations Group co-coordinator, at Diana2504@msn.com, or call 503-312-2530.
 Our website is nextgenerationsgroup.wordpress.com.
 Find us on Facebook for the most current news at “Next Generations Group.”

 We have a social group email list!
-Currently on Zoom.
-To receive occasional email invites for social outings like movie nights, dinner nights, upcoming events, etc. please email Nurit at email@example.com to be put on the Next Gen social group list.
-Once you are on the group list, you can send out social event info and invites.
+To receive occasional email program invites presented by other organizations, please email Nurit at email@example.com to be put on the Next Gen social group list.
+Once you are on the group list, you can send relevant info to the group as well.

 If you are interested in starting a 2nd Generation Discussion/Support Group please contact Diana2504@msn.com, or call Diana at 503-312-2530.
-Or contact Jewish Family and Child Service.
+Jewish Family and Child Service offers counseling services.
+Contact Missy Fry at for more information.

-For interest in sending and receiving info about social justice issues and events please contact Richard Lazere at email@example.com.
+If interested in receiving info about social justice issues and events please contact Richard Lazere at email@example.com.

 Are you interested in sharing your Portland-area immigrant family story?
 Please contact Linda Kelley firstname.lastname@example.org, Jewish Genealogy Society of Oregon about submitting a 1-page history to KehilaLinks.
 She is the volunteer local manager for the JewishGen website (https://www.jewishgen.org/)that houses this international Jewish community history page (https://kehilalinks.jewishgen.org/).